steves2j/viagrid/README.md

     - Angle Increment: 37deg
     - Fill all shapes at once: checked

-7. stop after layer one, you aligned?
+7. Stop after layer one, and double check alignment.
+Are all your vias aligned with the traces?
-8. stop part way through and check, is your laser beefy and you're already done?
+8. Stop part way through and check, is your laser beefy and you're already done?
+Monitor the first job and how many passes you actually need to get through.
-9. remove from jig
+9. When done, remove from jig.
-10. Sand down with 600 grit
+10. Sand down with 600 grit.
 11. Inspect traces under a microscope and using a multimeter to ensure proper electrical isolation for all traces.

     ![](img/trace_CU.JPG)

+12. Put back in jig upside down
+13. Get back copper in there, make sure it's flipped!
+14. Cut the back side.

 ### Etching Method